jambybrillo/aws_partitioner/docs/source/Preparation_Steps.rst

    :maxdepth: 2

-   1.1 Create an Account on Amazon
+   1.1 Create an Amazon account
    1.2 Login to Amazon account